Surgery aims to reduce excess breast tissue and may alter chest contour. Outcomes vary between individuals.

 The process begins with an in-depth consultation to understand your concerns, assess your chest contour, and discuss available treatment options.

-Pre-operative safety checks and instructions are provided to ensure readiness for surgery.
+Pre-operative safety checks and instructions are provided to support preparation for surgery.

 Depending on your condition, treatment may involve liposuction, excision of glandular tissue, or both.